The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in New York, US

 English

-Samuel Koszer is a Neurologist in Poughkeepsie, New York.
+Samuel Koszer is a Neurologist practicing medicine in Poughkeepsie, New York.
 Dr. Koszer is rated as an Advanced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, and Dravet Syndrome.
+He is also highly rated in 59 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, and Dravet Syndrome.

 Advanced in Infant Epilepsy with Migrant Focal Crisis